Showing posts with label Thi. Janaki Raman. Show all posts

 She looked up to him.
 Stood bewildered.

 “Why don’t you leave now?
 Haven’t I told you that I would come in a while?
-Only this work I have”.
-His last words didn’t fall into her ears.
+Only this work I have.”
+His last words didn’t fall on her ears.

 Tonsured head.
-She was thirty one years old.
-Youthfulness of twenty got exhibited both in her cheeks and eyes.
+She was thirty-one years old.
+Youthfulness of twenty was exhibited both in her cheeks and eyes.

 She left, gently closing the door.
 He felt that something was burning up to his neck.

 He looked around.
-Everywhere the paintings drawn by Madhu.
+Everywhere are the paintings drawn by Madhu.
 Looked at them intently.
-He felt laughing.
+He felt like laughing.
 In one painting, it was nothing but a full knee with an eye and a comb inserted in it.
 Another painting looked like a girl.
 One of its legs was a pig’s leg.
-She showed the interiors of stomach, tearing it apart.
-Four knives, a milk tin and a baby curled body were there inside.
+She showed the interiors of the stomach, tearing it apart.
+Four knives, a milk tin, and a curled baby body were there inside.
 Another one was a lotus flower.
 A slipper was kept on it.
 The half of the slipper had a moustache drawn on it.

 The sound of drums.

-“Appa…they are calling you” linen head peeked into once again.
+“Appa…they are calling you.”
+The linen head peeked in once again.
 Such a small face.

-The bride and bride groom exchanged their garlands.
-It was said that watching them along with the swing, would bring one all the gains of the Punya 13 of having a glance of Parvathi- Parameswaran and Laxmi- Narayanan.
+The bride and groom exchanged their garlands.
+It was said that watching them along with the swing would bring one all the gains of the Punya 13 of having a glance of Parvathi-Parameswaran and Laxmi-Narayanan.
 Even the widows from that village were standing at all nooks and corners.
 Everyone was laughing, showing their teeth everywhere.
 Broken teeth, stained teeth with dirt, corroded teeth, widowed teeth, toothless teeth.
 Even the cook was also present there.

 ‘Kannoonjalaadi nindraar…’

 Samanathu felt asphyxiated.
 He moved from there silently.
-He walked along the back yard to get some fresh air.
+He walked along the backyard to get some fresh air.
 The hall was completely empty with none, not even a fly or crow.
-Going past back yard entrance, was there the last yard.
+Going past the back yard entrance was the last yard.
 No one was there.
 Gigantic ovens were burning with flames.
 The fire was thick.
 Everything was boiling in cauldrons.
-Behind the jute sack curtain, one boy, oil skinned with dirty poonool 14 was cutting cucumber.
+Behind the jute sack curtain, one boy, oil-skinned with dirty poonool 14 was cutting cucumber.
 No sign of any living being around there.
 Parvathi and Parameswaran were busy exchanging their garlands.

 On this side of the gigantic stoves, a huge cauldron was kept on a platform.
-Waist height- up to abdomen level, Payasam was kept inside.
-Its aroma, coming out.
+Waist height—up to abdomen level, payasam was kept inside.
+Its aroma is coming out.
 Grapes and cashew nuts were floating on its surface.
 How could they lift it and keep it on that platform?
 It could be lifted only when two persons lifted it like a palanquin with the help of wooden sticks inserted into its upper rings.
-The quantity of Payasam was sufficient for nearly four or five hundred persons.
+The quantity of payasam was sufficient for nearly four or five hundred persons.

 ‘I can turn it upside down single-handedly.’

-Samanathu felt as if sand is crawling on his face and skin.
+Samanathu felt as if sand were crawling on his face and skin.

 ‘This fellow comes running with Arival Manai 15 in his hand.
 Doesn’t he?’